PyRepair/maniple/training-data/summarize-experiment-v2/pandas/86/prompt_response_response_5.md

     return indexed.unstack(columns)
 ```

-This corrected version of the function checks if the `columns` argument is None, and if it is, raises a TypeError with the appropriate message.
-This ensures that the function will fail with the correct error message when the `columns` argument is not provided.

-With this corrected version, the failing test `test_pivot_columns_none_raise_error` will pass as the function will now raise the expected error when `columns` is not provided.
-Additionally, this fix also resolves the issue posted on GitHub by providing the correct error message when `columns` is None.
+This corrected code will ensure that the function raises a `ValueError` when `columns` is not provided, as expected.
+This fix will address the issue reported in the GitHub bug report and pass the failing test case.

-This corrected code can be used as a drop-in replacement for the buggy version of the function.